heapwolf/level-replicator/README.md

 ![img](/closeup.png)

-A replicating database will query a remote database's change log in reverse until it finds either a matching entry in its own replication set or the first key in the remote server's replication set.
+A replicating database will query a remote database's change log in reverse until it finds either a matching key in its own change log or the first key in the remote server's change log.

 ![img](/faraway.png)

-## OPTIMIZATIONS
+### Optimizations
 Keeping a changes log and applying the changes in reverse means the latest changes will be applied to the appropriate key values.
 If there is more than one operation against a key,

-  1. the change entry is removed by the server or
+  1. the change entry is removed by the server (*Not yet implemented*) or
   2. it is ignored by the client.

 The changes log can be truncated over time to save disk space.